cbucket/cbucket.github.io/html/readme.md

 ## The Tools

+### anserv_json_gen.html
+Used to manipulate anserv manifests - large json structures containing the details of anserv projects/jobs.
+Written following some manual editing of an initial test case for JIRA ticket ECR-4990.

 ### comma_columns.html
 This page generates prettyfied column output similar to the output produced by the psql terminal application.